-Michael Staresinic, President and CFO of the Corporation
+Michael Staresinic, President and CEO of the Corporation

-The Corporation entered into an employment contract with Michael Staresinic on June 24, 2020.
-Mr. Staresinic is entitled to compensation for the provision of management services in the amount of \$375,000 per year.
-As a consideration of the execution of the employment contract, Mr Staresinic was paid a one-time lump sum signing bonus of \$100,000.
-In addition, Mr. Staresinic was provided with 850,000 Options (see "Statement of Executive Compensation - Outstanding Option-Based and Share-Based Awards") and a commitment by the Corporation to enter into a long-term incentive award equal in value to \$900,000 that will vest over a 3 year period in equal installments and payable based on the performance of the Corporation's stock price.
+The Corporation entered into an employment contract with Michael Staresinic on June 24, 2020 and amended effective June 2, 2021.
+Mr. Staresinic is entitled to compensation for the provision of management services in the amount of \$400,000 per year, 20% of which is directed to quarterly grants of RSUs that vest on January 1st of the second calendar year after the date of grant.
+This arrangement was designed to link a material portion of the CEO's base salary with the Company's share price performance.
+Mr. Staresinic was provided with 850,000 Options (see "Statement of Executive Compensation - Outstanding Option-Based and Share-Based Awards") and a commitment by the Corporation to enter into a long-term incentive award equal in value to \$900,000 that will vest over a 3 year period in equal installments and payable based on the performance of the Corporation's stock price.
 This long-term incentive award is yet to be finalized between the Corporation and Mr. Staresinic.
 Mr. Staresinic is eligible to receive annual bonus awards relating to any fiscal quarter and/or year based on the results of a balanced performance scorecard ranging between 0% and 150% of base salary.